Skip to content

 blood red Doc Martens walking boots,

-a black Nike crossbody backpack,
+a black Nike crossbody backpack.

-and put me on the train.
+He put me on the train.

 After my croissant, I found my hotel.